 Omega-3s also help make prescription antidepressants more effective—a win-win finding for patients and the antidepressants.

 I’m not a fan of such medications—with their often dreadful side effects and limited efficacy.
-But if patients benefit, I’m OK with it, at least until natural interventions outperform Big Pharma’s offerings.
+But, I’m OK with it, at least until natural interventions outperform Big Pharma’s offerings.

 Putting omega-3s to work

 Convinced that more omega-3 is worth a try?

 Make sure your prescribing doctor is up to date on omega-3’s ability to complement your current medications.

 Then, slowly add omega-3s, while “weaning” off the medication.